wingo/whippet/doc/collector-mmc.md

-In addition to stack and global references, the Boehm-Demers-Weiser collector scans heap objects conservatively as well, treating each word of each heap object as if it were a reference.
-Whippet can do that, if the embedder is unable to provide a `gc_trace_object` implementation.
+In addition to stack and global references, the Boehm-Demers-Weiser collector scans heap objects conservatively as well, treating each word of each heap object as if it were a reference.  `mmc` can do that, if the embedder is unable to provide a `gc_trace_object` implementation.
 However this is generally a performance lose, and it prevents evacuation.

 ## Other implementation tidbits

-`whippet` does lazy sweeping: as a mutator grabs a fresh block, it reclaims memory that was unmarked in the previous collection before making the memory available for allocation.
+`mmc` does lazy sweeping: as a mutator grabs a fresh block, it reclaims memory that was unmarked in the previous collection before making the memory available for allocation.
 This makes sweeping naturally cache-friendly and parallel.